Mikolo25/react/_readme.txt

 Price of private key and decrypt software is $980.
 Discount 50% available if you contact us first 72 hours, that's price for you is $490.
 Please note that you'll never restore your data without payment.
-Check your e-mail "Spam" or "Junk" folder if you don't get answer more than 6 hours.
+Check your e-mail "Spam" or "Junk" folder if you don't get a

-To get this software you need write on our e-mail: support@freshma